andrewmoise/grits/README.md

 To play with it significantly, you must disable read-only-ness on the HTTP module, but since there are no permissions yet, this will make your data world-writable.
 Use your own judgement, probably don't leave the service running in production.

-Change %USER% and %EMAIL% to your Unix username, and your email (email is only needed for certbot interactions -- the system will automatically grab HTTPS certificates for you, by default, and certbot wants your email in order to do that.)
+Change `%USER%` to your Unix username, and `%EMAIL%` to your email (email is only needed for certbot interactions -- the system will automatically grab HTTPS certificates for you, by default, and certbot wants your email in order to do that.)

 ### Run